Current Installations on Display

 DESCRIPTION: This sculpture is influenced by craft and design in the San Diego region, past and present.
 A sculptural monolith clad in three-dimensional, hand-cast concrete tiles will be set beneath two existing magnolia trees.
 A bench of hand-hewn timber is inset within the sculpture to reflect Liberty Station’s original 1920’s grand post-and-beam roof construction and the legacy of naval shipbuilding.

-ARTIST: Michelle Montjoy, Oceanside, CAA Dime To Call Home
+ARTIST: Michelle MontjoyA Dime To Call Home

 INSTALLATION NAME: A Dime to Call Home